 - (1) Document Review.
-Upon receipt of a document filed by a self-represented litigant, a clerk is authorized to return the document only for the following reasons: - (A) the document is illegible; - (B) the document does not have the correct county designation, case number, or case caption; or

-- (C) the applicable fee has not been paid or no poverty affidavit is submitted with the document or already on file in the case. - (2) Return of Document.
+Upon receipt of a document filed by a self-represented litigant, a clerk is authorized to return the document only for the following reasons: - (A) the document is illegible; - (B) the document does not leave a margin large enough to add a file stamp, as required by Rule 111; - (C) the document does not have the correct county designation, case number, or case caption; or - (D) the applicable fee has not been paid or no poverty affidavit is submitted with the document or already on file in the case. - (2) Return of Document.
 If a clerk determines that the document must be returned for any of the reasons listed in subsection (k)(1), the clerk must designate the reason for its return. - (3) Approval of Document.
 If the document is not rejected under subsection (k)(1), a clerk must approve the document for filing.
-The clerk may flag the document for further review as authorized by the standard operating procedures adopted by the judicial administrator. - (1) Providing Assistance.
-Each clerk's office must provide a contact phone number for a self-represented litigant to seek assistance from court staff under Rule 1402.
-The clerk's office must post the phone number on the court's website and at the courthouse entrance.
-Some required and permitted assistance under Rule 1402 may be limited due to COVID-19 operation restrictions. - (m) Conflict.
-This rule should be read in conjunction with other applicable rules and statutes.
-But this rule controls if any provision of a Supreme Court rule or district court rule conflicts with this rule.
+The clerk may flag the document for further review as authorized by the standard operating procedures adopted by the judicial administrator.

+- (4) Timeline for a Clerk to Process a Document.
+A clerk must process a document for filing as quickly as possible but not more than four business hours after the clerk receives the document for filing. - (1) Conflict.
+This rule should be read in conjunction with other applicable rules and statutes, including the prison mailbox rule.1 But this rule controls if any provision of a Supreme Court rule or district court rule conflicts with this rule.